 - If selected to move to forward, additional documentation will be requested, including:

 - Current resume

-- Current official transcript (reflecting a cumulative GPA of 3.2 or greater)
+- Current official transcript

 - Two clinical faculty reference letters (on official university letterhead)